-Although the tracking tool will permit the batch upload of data, it is not an online repository for individual student artifacts; therefore, schools should establish procedures for the local management and retention of pathway evidence.
+NOTE: The tracking tool is not an online repository for individual student artifacts; therefore, schools should establish procedures for the local management of pathway evidence.
+Though the student artifact itself need not be retained, schools should maintain documentation indicating the manner by which each student graduated or the criteria fulfilled prior to a student exiting the secondary program.